kimonekuppasamy/LibraryManagementSystem/README.md

 - Testing each rule properly
 - Adding more exception handling
 - First time using Radzen, so some features may be missing or not fully utilized.
+- Code cleanup from the template when project was created